contentstack/live-preview-sdk/docs/live-preview-configs.md

 ​
 The `enable` property determines whether Live Preview communications have been enabled.

-### `shouldReload`
+### `ssr`

 | type    | default | optional |
 | ------- | ------- | -------- |
 | boolean | true    | yes      |

-The shouldReload property determines the data update strategy for previewed content whenever you make changes to entry content.
+The ssr property determines the data update strategy for previewed content whenever you make changes to entry content.
 It depends on whether your app is [SSR](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#server-rendering) or [CSR](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#csr).

 If you set the property to `true`, then your app or website is rendered from the server (SSR) and a request will be sent for a fresh HTML page every time you edit content.

 When you set the command to `false`, then your app is rendered from the client side (CSR).
 Your framework, e.g. React, will fetch the data and reload the existing page.

+> **Note:** For most cases, we would automatically determine the type.
+This value is given as a manual overdrive.

 ### `cleanCslpOnProduction`